-- 1- It waits to hear the introduction message of the C-MAPPER sent to 239.0.1.190 to learn its unicast address. - 2- As soon as TR receives the C-MAPPER introduction it will update its internal PIM domain topology table with the address of C-MAPPER and other information included in the table. - 3- TR starts to send unicast introduction messages to the unicast address of C-MAPPER, which includes its unicast address. - 4- TR will send these introductions as keep-alive messages every 30sec to the C-MAPPER. - 5- If it's joined to any multicast group (G), and by joining we mean receiving traffic for that group, it MUST put an entry for that group in its JOINED-GROUP-TABLE for further use. - 6- If in the introduction received from the C-MAPPER it receives the address of other TRs, it MUST send its JOINED-GROUP-TABLE to other TRs by sending unicast TR introduction messages to the address of those TRs.
-This MUST be done so that if a new client in another side of the domain sends a join for the same group to another TR, the TR will only send a join for that group to the TR which is already receiving the traffic for the group (G).

-7- The introduction messages between different existing TRs are only sent at the time, there is a change in the JOINED-GROUP-TABLE by setting the Z-BIT.
+- 1- It waits to hear the introduction message of the C-MAPPER sent to 239.0.1.190 to learn its unicast address. - 2- As soon as TR receives the C-MAPPER introduction it will update its internal PDTT with the address of C-MAPPER and other information included in the table. - 3- TR starts to send unicast introduction messages to the unicast address of C-MAPPER, which includes its unicast address. - 4- TR will send these introductions as keep-alive messages every 30sec to the C-MAPPER. - 5- If it's joined to any multicast group (G), and by joining we mean receiving traffic for that group, it MUST put an entry for that group in its JOINED-GROUP-TABLE for further use. - 6- If in the introduction received from the C-MAPPER it receives the address of other TRs, it MUST send its JOINED-GROUP-TABLE to other TRs by sending unicast TR introduction messages to the address of those TRs.
+This MUST be done so that if a new client in another side of the domain sends a join for the same group to another TR, the TR will only send a join for that group to the TR which is already receiving the traffic for the group (G). - 7- The introduction messages between different existing TRs are only sent at the time, there is a change in the JOINED-GROUP-TABLE by setting the Z-BIT.
+This is due to the fact that TR'(s) communicate with C-MAPPER and this communication and periodical introductions acts as a keep-alive so there will be no need for the TRs to send priodical introductions as Keep-Alive to each other.